With charming villages, gorgeous landscapes & gourmet dining, this is what you should do on a romantic weekend in the Cotswolds!

-If you’re looking for that perfect weekend away in the UK then you really can’t go wrong with the Cotswolds!
+If you’re looking for that perfect weekend in the Cotswolds then you’re in for an amazing time.

 With cute little towns and villages such as Broadway, Burford, Bourton-on-the-water, Moreton-in-Marsh and the Slaughters (I could go on), it is very easy to lose yourself on cobble-stoned streets and among the stone houses that this area is so famous for.